-When can I return to my normal routine?
+When can I return to my usual routine?

 Recovery is a time-consuming process, which can leave you feeling tired, emotionally low or tearful.
-Although the scars from laparoscopic (keyhole) surgery are small, this does not shorten the healing process.
 The body needs time and help to build new cells and repair itself.

 Depending on what surgery you have had, you will need to take 4 to 6 weeks off work to recover.
 This also depends on the nature of your work.